wowthemesnet/mundana-theme-jekyll/_posts/2020-05-23-first-open-source-contribution.markdown

 <img src="/assets/images/PostsImages/firstOpenSourceContribution/search.png" alt="code search" height="100">

-after finind the proper class, it was just editing two lines of code that solved the issue :D
+after finding the proper class, it was just editing two lines of code that solved the issue :D

 ### The usual workflow to contribute code to an open source repository is :